operator-framework/java-operator-sdk/README.md

 Check out
 this [blog post](https://csviri.medium.com/deep-dive-building-a-kubernetes-operator-sdk-for-java-developers-5008218822cb)
-about the non-trivial yet common problems needed to be solved for every operator.
+about the non-trivial yet common problems needed to be solved for everyUpdateControl operator.
 In case you are interested how to handle more complex scenarios take a look on [event sources](https://csviri.medium.com/java-operator-sdk-introduction-to-event-sources-a1aab5af4b7b) .